MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-release-notes.md

 ### Dimension values

-As a result of data migration in the April 2020 release, some organizations may see a **Product** or **Certification** value of "custom" on their assessments and templates.
-This value was inserted automatically if those fields were blank prior to the migration.
-The "custom" value will not have any affect on data workflows.
+As a result of data migration during the April 2020 release, some organizations may see a **Product** or **Certification** value of "custom" in their assessments and templates.
+This value was inserted automatically if the **Product** or **Certification** fields were blank, and there won't be an effect on data workflows.

 ### Compliance Score